 - Quanta (2005, stencil).
 Two weights, East and West.

-- In 2011, Patrick Allan King and Patrick Griffin completed work on an exceptionally beautiful revival, Ratio Modern (the original by F.W.
+- In 2011, Kevin Allan King and Patrick Griffin completed work on an exceptionally beautiful revival, Ratio Modern (the original by F.W.
 Kleukens is from 1923).
-This is a didone family with a refined humanistic trait.
+This is a didone family with a refined humanist trait.
 Images of Ratio Modern: i, ii, ii, iv, v, vi, vii.

 - Rawhide (2006): a bouncy Western saloon font based on cover page lettering of the Belgian comic book series Lucky Luke.